kanamesasaki/thermocraft/src/content/articles/xorshift.md

 \end{align}
 $$

-The following Rust code implements the $32 \times 32$ binary matrix and provides methods to perform the operations described above.
+The following Rust code implements a $32 \times 32$ binary matrix and provides methods to perform the operations described above.
 For the calculation of the matrix power, we use the binary exponentiation method (Exponentiation by squaring), which is efficient for large exponents.

 ```rust
 /// A 32x32 binary matrix implemented using bitwise operations for efficiency